"The root of all superstition is that men observe when a thing hits, but not when it misses."

 What superstition has touched the soul?

 Superstition is not based on reason but relies on a trust in chance or an irrational fear of what is unknown or mysterious.
-The cornerstone of religion is love and a trust in Divine Power.
+In contrast, the cornerstone of religion is love and a trust in Divine Power.
 There are superstitions within religion of course, but religion is not merely a glorified superstition; it is a consciousness of our personal relationship with the infinite and the eternal.

 As humans, we recognise patterns, connect the dots and create meaning from what we see or what we think we see.
 And when we are not sure if what we see is real, we can be influenced by suggestion from others in a more powerful position, even though there is a cost to us.
 (See why we create meaning from the meaningless.)